 A UTR number (Unique Taxpayer Reference) is a ten digit number issued directly by HM Revenue & Customs, and it's used to identify individual Tax payers within their system.
 HMRC issue UTR Numbers to individuals, companies, partnerships, trusts and other types of organisations.
 When you register with HMRC, they will usually issue your UTR number automatically.

-How Do I Register For a UTR number?
+How To Get a UTR number?

 A UTR number is usually issued automatically by HMRC in the following situations: